Thesiddemigod/Inflation-Analysis-PowerBI/README.md

 This is my Power BI dashboard project focused on analyzing global inflation from **1980 to 2024** across countries and regions.

-I originally developed it as part of a virtual internship with **SmartBridge**, but I’ve since rebuilt it from scratch to reflect what I’d deliver in a **real analytics job** — complete with optimized visuals, DAX-driven KPIs, region-based insights, and storytelling.
+I originally developed it as part of a virtual internship with **TheSmartBridge**, but I’ve since rebuilt it from scratch to reflect what I’d deliver in a **real analytics job** — complete with optimized visuals, DAX-driven KPIs, region-based insights, and storytelling.

 Through this dashboard, I aim to answer:
 > *Where is inflation rising fastest?
 Which regions contribute most?
 What do the trends reveal globally?*